-The NHA is interested in completing building envelope projects that compromise the units as a top priority
+The NHA is most interested in completing projects that compromise the building envelope and/or are health & safety concerns.

 4. Changes from the Housing Authority's previous CIP

 Every new CIP differs from the previous CIP because projects have been completed and a new year has been added with new projects.
 These changes and other significant changes to the content of the CIP are highlighted below: